Applied Behavior Analysis

 - Demonstration of a commitment to studying ABA as science to understand and improve human behavior

+Letters of recommendation are an important part of the application package.
+Students should carefully consider their recommenders, choosing people who are able to speak to their academic strengths, ability to succeed in a rigorous graduate program, and knowledge of/experience in ABA.
 Recommendation letters can be from college professors, work supervisors, and internship supervisors; they should not be from co-workers, friends, or family members.
 The graduate admissions committee highly values recommendations from full-time professors who were part of the student’s undergraduate major of study.
 Recommendation letters should be printed on letterhead and signed by the letter writer.
 Students are strongly encouraged to communicate these requirements to their recommenders.

 How long does it take to receive a decision after applying?